incognitochain/incognito-cli/README.md

      pdetrade        Create a trade transaction
      pdetradestatus  Get the status of a trade pdewithdraw     Create a pDEX withdrawal transaction
+   PORTAL:
+     portalunshield        Withdraw portal tokens (BTC) from the Incognito network. portalunshieldstatus  Get the status of a portal un-shielding request.
    TRANSACTIONS:
      checkreceiver  Check if an OTA key is a receiver of a transaction. convert        Convert UTXOs of an account w.r.t a tokenID.